CodenameGHOST007/FakeMilo/readme.md

 # FakeMilo

-FakeMilo is an educational discord bot where you can compete with your friends to a battle of trivia questions.
+FakeMilo is an educational discord bot where you can organise a tournament and compete with your friends to a battle of trivia questions.

 <a href="https://hack36.com"> <img src="http://bit.ly/BuiltAtHack36" height=20px> </a>